-Our Organizations tab is where we showcase different Old Town organizations.
+Our Neighborhood Organizations tab is where we showcase different Old Town organizations.
 We hope you’ll use this information to get more involved in your neighborhood and point it to new neighbors looking to become connected in Old Town.

 OTP would like to thank the showcased organizations for allowing us to publish their original content on our site.
 Our goal is to get their important information out to as many people as possible as quickly as possible.
 If you are not already a member of these organizations please consider joining to support their efforts for our community.
 Thank you!

 Lastly, if you have an organization that you’d like to be featured on this page that we have not yet included please email firstname.lastname@example.org.
 Thank you.